Dihydrotestosterone: Biological activity

-DHT is a potent agonist of the AR, and is in fact the most potent known endogenous ligand of the receptor.
+DHT is a potent agonist of the androgen receptor (AR), and is the AR's most potent known endogenous ligand.
 It has an affinity (Kd) of 0.25 to 0.5 nM for the human AR, which is about 2- to 3-fold higher than that of testosterone (Kd = 0.4 to 1.0 nM) and 15–30 times higher than that of adrenal androgens.
 In addition, the dissociation rate of DHT from the AR is 5-fold slower than that of testosterone.
 The EC50 of DHT for activation of the AR is 0.13 nM, which is about 5-fold stronger than that of testosterone (EC50 = 0.66 nM).
 In bioassays, DHT has been found to be 2.5- to 10-fold more potent than testosterone.

 The elimination half-life of DHT in the body (53 minutes) is longer than that of testosterone (34 minutes), and this may account for some of the difference in their potency.
-A study of transdermal DHT and testosterone treatment reported terminal half-lives of 2.83 hours and 1.29 hours, respectively.
+A study of transdermal (patches) DHT and testosterone treatment reported terminal half-lives of 2.83 hours and 1.29 hours, respectively.

 Unlike other androgens such as testosterone, DHT cannot be converted by the enzyme aromatase into an estrogen like estradiol.
 Therefore, it is frequently used in research settings to distinguish between the effects of testosterone caused by binding to the AR and those caused by testosterone's conversion to estradiol and subsequent binding to and activation of ERs.
 Although DHT cannot be aromatized, it is still transformed into metabolites with significant ER affinity and activity.
 These are 3α-androstanediol and 3β-androstanediol, which are predominant agonists of the ERβ.